 - Flammkuchen is a speciality of Alsace and the Baden-Württemberg region on the German-French border.
 We call it the Alsace Pizza as It is composed of bread dough rolled out like a thin crust pizza base.
 It is topped with Fromage blanc or crème fraîche ( both white soft kinds of cheese), thin-sliced onions and bacon batons

 - Choucroute Garni is an Alsatian recipe for preparing sauerkraut with sausages and other salted meats.
 Traditionally the Alsace version of the recipes calls for three types of sausage: Morteau sausage, Strasbourg sausage and Frankfurt sausage.
 Fatty, inexpensive or salted cuts of pork such as ham hocks, pork knuckles and shoulders, back bacon and slices of salt pork are also added.
 These meats are served along with sauerkraut and in some places potatoes.

-- Croque Monsieur, a ham and cheese sandwich is a highly poplular fast food item sold everywhere.
+- Croque Monsieur, a ham and cheese sandwich is a highly popular fast food item sold everywhere.

 Colmar Christmas Market